-In weeks 7-12 of the course we further advance your knowledge and show you the architectural rules and software design theory that will let you scale up your UI app to any size.
+In modules 7-12 of the training we further advance your knowledge and show you the architectural rules and software design theory that will let you scale up your UI app to any size.

 Do you find yourself spending too much time wrestling with React props?
 Got way too many complex objects in Redux? or perhaps you end up always fighting with Angular directives?